VirtualBrainLab/vbl-proxy-server/README.md

 # VirtualBrainLab Proxy Server

-This server runs both a Socket.IO (port 5000) and WebSocket (port 5001) server on the same Node.JS application.
+This server runs a Socket.IO connection on port 5000

 ## Connect as sender